Polish Grid Infrastructure PL-Grid

-Polish Grid Infrastructure PL-Grid, a nationwide computing infrastructure, built in 2009-2011, under the scientific project PL-Grid - Polish Infrastructure for Supporting Computational Science in the European Research Space.
-Its purpose was to enable scientific research based on advanced computer simulations and large-scale computations using the computer clusters, and to provide convenient access to the computer resources for research teams, also outside the communities, in which the High Performance Computing centers operate.
+Polish Grid Infrastructure PL-Grid, a nationwide computing structure, built in 2009–2011, under the scientific project PL-Grid – Polish Infrastructure for Supporting Computational Science in the European Research Space.
+Its purpose was to enable scientific research based on advanced computer simulations and large-scale computations using the computer clusters, and to provide convenient access to the computer resources for research teams, also outside the communities, in which the high performance computing centers operate.

-The history
+History

-In the first decade of the twenty-first century in most European countries advanced Grid programs have been created.
-Besides, the European and worldwide consolidation took place in form of various projects, which concerned the Grid technology and HPC: EGEE, e-IRG, PRACE, DEISA and OMII-Europe.
+In the first decade of the twenty-first century in most European countries advanced grid programs have been created.
+Besides, the European and worldwide consolidation took place in form of various projects, which concerned the grid technology and HPC: EGEE, e-IRG, PRACE, DEISA and OMII-Europe.

 Poland has also undertaken efforts to build the National Grid, because without such infrastructure it would not be possible for Polish scientific communities to participate in many research programs, particularly in the EU 7th Framework Programme.
-Another reason to initiate steps towards the Polish Grid creation was the fact that in Poland the number of intensively cooperating, geographically dispersed research teams, was increasing.
+Another reason to initiate steps towards the Polish Grid creation was that in Poland the number of intensively cooperating, geographically dispersed research teams, was increasing.
 In case of such cooperation, tools for gathering and sharing of accumulated knowledge on a global scale were essential.

 In 2007, with the support of almost all European countries, EGI Design Study project was created.
-Its goal was to prepare the rules of integration of national Grids (National Grid Initiatives) in Europe into a stable, production infrastructure - European Grid Initiative - which would begin its operation in 2010.
+Its goal was to prepare the rules of integration of national Grids (National Grid Initiatives) in Europe into a stable, production infrastructure – European Grid Initiative – which would begin its operation in 2010.
 It helped start work on establishing National Grid Initiative in Poland already in 2007, by setting up the PL-Grid Consortium.